PaloAltoNetworks/SkilletBuilder/docs/tutorials/tutorial_set_commands.rst

       admin@PA-VM> exit
       exiting configuration mode

-    First log in with the "*ssh*" command, we then enter a "*set*" command to display configuration data as set commands. *Debug cli on* will allow for the easy capturing of the specific configuration xpath whenever a change is made via set commands on the cli, this
+    First log in with the *ssh* command, we then enter a *set* command to display configuration data as set commands. *Debug cli on* will allow for the easy capturing of the specific configuration xpath whenever a change is made via set commands on the cli, this
-    `knowledgebase article`_ is also useful in understanding how to view NGFW configurations in "*set*" and "*xml*" formats via the cli. configuration mode with the keyword, "*configure*".
+    `knowledgebase article`_ is also useful in understanding how to view NGFW configurations in *set* and *xml* formats via the cli.
+    Next, enter configuration mode by typing the keyword, *configure*.
 Once in configuration mode we can make changes on the NGFW with set commands.
-    After all desired changes are made you can commit them to the NGFW via the "*commit*" command and then exit out of configuration mode with "*exit*".
+After all desired changes are made you can commit them to the NGFW via entering the *commit* command and then exiting out of configuration mode with the *exit* command.

 .. _article: https://docs.paloaltonetworks.com/pan-os/9-0/pan-os-cli-quick-start.html
 .. _`knowledgebase article`: https://knowledgebase.paloaltonetworks.com/KCSArticleDetail?id=kA10g000000ClHoCAK